davmacario/dotfiles/README.md

 - ~~Vim (needs to be installed via Homebrew, as default MacOS installation does not support Python)~~
 - Neovim (>=0.9.0)
+  - Install via Homebrew $\to$ `brew install nvim`
-  - Since I switched from Vim to NVim, I followed [this guide](https://neovim.io/doc/user/nvim.html#nvim-from-vim)
+  - Since I switched from Vim to NVim, I first followed [this guide](https://neovim.io/doc/user/nvim.html#nvim-from-vim) - do this if you already have a working `.vimrc` and you want to import the settings
+  - Now I have completely moved over from old settings, and I followed this [video](https://youtu.be/w7i4amO_zaE?si=zt8Bdg__X2dYAQwY) to get up and running (Lua is so cool!)
 - Package manager: [Packer](https://github.com/wbthomason/packer.nvim)
 - Fuzzy finder: [Telescope](https://github.com/nvim-telescope/telescope.nvim)
 - Parser: [treesitter](https://github.com/nvim-treesitter/nvim-treesitter)